docQodly/docs/docs/language/basics/lang-operators.md

 ## Truthy and falsy

-As well as a type, each value also has an inherent Boolean value, generally known as either **truthy** or **falsy**.
+As well as a type, each value also has an inherent boolean value, generally known as either **truthy** or **falsy**.

 > **truthy** and **falsy** values are only evaluated by [short-circuit](#short-circuit-operators) and [ternary](#ternary-operator) operators.

 The following values are **falsy**:

 * false
-* Null
+* null
 * undefined
-* Null object
+* null object
-* Null collection
+* null collection
-* Null pointer
-* Null picture
+* null picture
-* Null date !00-00-00!
+* null date !00-00-00!
 * "" - Empty strings
 * [] - Empty collections
 * {} - Empty objects

 All other values are considered **truthy**, including:

-* 0 - numeric zero (Integer or otherwise)
+* 0 - numeric zero (integer or otherwise)

-In Qodly, **truthy** and **falsy** evaluation reflects the **usability** of a value, which means that a truthy value exists and can be processed by the code without generating errors or unexpected results.
-The rationale behind this is to provide a convenient way to handle *undefined* and *null* values in objects and collections, so that a reduced number of [If…Else](./cf_branching.md#ifelseend-if) statements are necessary to avoid runtime errors.
+In QodlyScript, **truthy** and **falsy** evaluation reflects the **usability** of a value, which means that a truthy value exists and can be processed by the code without generating errors or unexpected results.
+The rationale behind this is to provide a convenient way to handle *undefined* and *null* values in objects and collections, so that a reduced number of [if…else](lang-control-flow.md#if-else-end) statements are necessary to avoid runtime errors.

 For example, when you use a [short-circuit OR operator](#short-circuit-or-operator-):